Click here for the home page

 hieroglyphics

 At first they simply used a different picture to represent each noun and verb, and later added other symbols for intangible things like ideas.
 As a matter of fact, we cannot really "read" the inscriptions that have come to us from before the Old Kingdom, but have to guess at their meaning, since most of them consist on only one or two words.
-For example, the symbol representing the king who first unified Egypt is a catfish, for which the Egyptian word was "Na'r," so we call him Narmer, but can we really be sure that he wanted to be known as the Catfish King?
+For example, we noted earlier that the symbol representing the king who first unified Egypt is a catfish, for which the Egyptian word was "Na'r," so we call him Narmer, but can we really be sure that he wanted to be known as the Catfish King?
 The fully developed script of more than a thousand characters, which we call hieroglyphics ("priestly writing"), was used on temples, tombs and statues, for the same reason that we sometimes put Roman numerals on our buildings.
 However, they were difficult to learn and too cumbersome for everyday use, so early on the scribes came up with a simplified cursive script, known as Hieratic, where each symbol stood for a syllable rather than a word.
 This made their job easier when jotting down records that they did not expect to pass on to future generations.
 Eventually they also simplified Hieratic, to an alphabet known as Demotic, just before Greek and Roman scripts came in and replaced the older systems of writing completely.

 Scribe